Consensys/linea-monorepo/README.md

 - [linea-besu](https://github.com/Consensys/linea-besu): Fork of Besu to implement the Linea-Besu client
 - [linea-sequencer](https://github.com/Consensys/linea-sequencer): A set of Linea-Besu plugins for the sequencer and RPC nodes
 - [linea-arithmetization](https://github.com/Consensys/linea-arithmetization): Linea-Besu plugins to implement the constraints for the circuits used to construct the zero-knowledge proofs
-- [linea-constraints](https://github.com/Consensys/linea-constraints): Constraints applied to the arithmetization, and ultimately to the circuits.
+- [linea-constraints](https://github.com/Consensys/linea-constraints): Constraints applied to the arithmetization, and ultimately to the circuits
 - Coming soon: [linea-specification](https://github.com/Consensys/linea-specification): Home of the zk-EVM specification

 Linea abstracts away the complexity of this technical architecture to allow developers to: